mumble-voip/mumble-www/content/blog/2012-10-28-call-for-translations.md

 ---
 Hi,

 Mumble version 1.2.4 is now feature complete.
 Accordingly we have entered string freeze before the upcoming release.
-This means there will be no new text added or replaced before the release.
+This means there will be no new text added or replaced before the release.<!--more-->

 Our translation guide can be found at <https://wiki.mumble.info/wiki/Language_Translation> .